CodeYourFuture/curriculum/common-content/en/module/html-css/what-are-forms/index.md

 👩🏻‍💻💬 **Mentor:** Right!
 You put a piece into a form field; you just put _one thing_ in there.
 A form has many fields, and a field is a single piece of data.
 It is the smallest piece.

 So we [structure data with forms](https://developer.mozilla.org/en-US/docs/Learn/Forms).
-And we do that by defining form fields.
+And we do that by defining form fields with [semantic HTML](https://web.dev/learn/html/semantic-html).

 {{<note title="Now practise with">}}